manab-kb/Object-Recognition-and-Classification-System/CONTRIBUTING.md

 1. Don't move or delete any files.
 Only modify them.
 2. Put all CNN Model related codes in the CNN.py file.
 3. Put all GUI related codes in the GUI.py file.
-4. Put all Live Object Detection related codes in the yes file.
+4. Put all Live Object Detection related codes in the Image_Detection.py file.
-5. Put all New model related codes in the Codes folder.
+6. Put all New model related codes in the 'Code (Modules)' folder.
-6. Upload the entire model file ('.h5' extension) in the CNN_Model folder.
+7. Upload the entire model file ('.h5' extension) in the CNN_Model folder.

 ## Contributing Process
 1. Fork the repository